oiltanker/CmakeResources/Readme.md

 - Name must follow CMake target naming limitations
 - Description can be any string, treat it as a comment
 - Directory must be a bundle directory, all bundle resource files/folders should be in this directory, as well as, bundle ResourcesLists file.
-- Name tag shold not be indented and `description` and `directory` tags should be indented by 2 spaces, not less, not more.
+- Name tag should not be indented and `description` and `directory` tags should be indented by 2 spaces, not less, not more.

 ### Bundle `ResourcesLists` file
 Bundle ResourcesLists file should be as follows: